 It became a tradition where she would turn up with her sweet potato casserole and ask to just pop it in the oven to brown the marshmallows on top.
 I’d happily oblige and make room in the top shelf of the oven to broil the marshmallows.

 That extra wait time and anticipation always made it extra tasty.
 Sweet potatoes and marshmallows should be best friends for life.
 So this recipe is dedicated to my sweet (potato loving) friend, who I miss dearly!
-Thanks for the many years of always being in charge of the sweet potato casserole!
+Thanks for the many years of always being in charge of the sweet potato casserole.

 - 2 large eggs

-- 2 cups milk
+- 2 cups milk (480 milliliters)

-- 2 medium sweet potatoes, cooked, peeled and mashed (about ¾ cups (200 grams) of mashed sweet potatoes)
+- 2 medium sweet potatoes - cooked, peeled and mashed (about 3/4 cups (200 grams) of mashed sweet potatoes)

-- 2 cups (280 grams) all-purpose flour (or a mixture of all-purpose flour and whole wheat flour)
+- 2 cups all-purpose flour (280 grams) (or a mixture of all-purpose flour and whole wheat flour)

 - 2 tablespoons light brown sugar

 - 4 teaspoons baking powder

 - 1 small piece chocolate - for grating on top